pkkid/python-plexapi/docs/configuration.rst

     Timeout in seconds to use when making requests to the Plex Media Server or Plex Client resources (default: 30).

+**autoreload**
+    By default PlexAPI will automatically :func:`~plexapi.base.PlexObject.reload` any :any:`PlexPartialObject` when accessing a missing attribute.
+When this option is set to `false`, automatic reloading will be disabled and :func:`~plexapi.base.PlexObject.reload` must be called manually (default: true).

 **enable_fast_connect**
     By default Plex will be trying to connect with all available connection methods simultaneously, combining local and remote addresses, http and https, and be waiting for all connection to